stim-ca/blog.timewelltech.ca/content/posts/vSphere-8.0-continued.md

 40.000          Persistent                            [data] TTE-DC-01/TTE-DC-01_1.vmdk
 ```

-### Connect ISO to New VM's CD Drive
+### Connect the ISO to New VM's CD Drive

-Use Dot notation to get the VM Name.
+`$NewVM_Properties.Name` Using dot notation to get the VM's Name.

-[data] is how you have to reference the datastore I found this out by looking at the GUI
+`[data]` Is how you have to reference the datastore.
+I found this out by looking at the GUI

 ![GUI Data Path](https://github.com/stim-ca/blog.timewelltech.ca/blob/vSphere-8.0-Continued/static/images/vSphere-8.0-Continued/02-Datastore-Path.png?raw=true)